 |New Uploads||Current season TV shows are generally available; availability of new movies is slow.||Current season TV series episodes are generally not available.
 Availability of new movies is slow.|

 Hulu offers some movies but is primarily known for TV shows, including related clips, trailers and interviews.
-It is unique in that it has episodes available quickly, often within a day of the original airing, and features shows from networks including NBC, ABC, Fox, Current TV, ION Television, USA Network, Brave, Syfy, E!, A&E, and Oxygen.
-Hulu has made four original series – A Day in the Life, Battleground, Spoilers and Up to Speed – and is launching 3 more.
+The service is unique in that it is able to release episodes quickly, often within a day of the original airing, and features shows from networks including NBC, ABC, Fox, ION Television, USA Network, Brave, Syfy, E!, A&E, and Oxygen.
+Hulu has created over a dozen original series, such as A Day in the Life, Battleground, Spoilers and Up to Speed, and has scheduled several more for production in 2015 and 2016.

 Hulu has not stated the size of its library, but it is estimated that it has more than 43,000 TV episodes from 1,650 shows, and over 2,500 films.